 DigiCert will replace all affected certificates at no cost.
 Additionally, you don’t need to switch to a new account/platform.
 Continue to use your current Symantec account to replace and order your SSL/TLS certificates.

 Action: If your SSL/TLS certificate was issued before June 1, 2016 and expires on or after March 15, 2018, replace it before March 15, 2018.

-Don’t wait until March 2018 to replace your affected certificates.
+Don’t wait until September 2018 to replace your affected certificates.
 Domains and organizations need to be validated before we can issue certificates.
-And don’t forget you’ll need time to install the new certificate so your website avoids Google Chrome security warnings.
+And don’t forget you’ll need time to install the new certificate to avoid Google Chrome security warnings.

 Step 2: Help Make Sure Domains and Organizations Are Ready

 To meet the Google Chrome SSL/TLS certificate replacement requirements, DigiCert must revalidate/re-authenticate all domains for DV, OV, and EV certificates.
 DigiCert must also revalidate/re-authenticate organizations to the extent needed for OV and

 We will validate/authenticate your domains and organizations regardless so that we can issue your replacement certificates.
 However, these actions help decrease the time it takes to validate your domains and organizations: